wintercounter/mhy/docs/basics/ui.md

 ---
-UI is a column based terminal GUI to display each processes output in a single terminal instance.
+description: UI is a column based terminal GUI to display each processes output in a single terminal instance.
 This tool needs to adjust the output of the
 ---